tydingsl/csci-201.github.io/src/functionalProgramming.md

 Procedures allow you to modularize larger programs by creating named routines that are, in effect, new instructions in the language.
 Some procedures, like mathematical functions, take arguments and return values.
 Other procedures return no value, but are called for their **side effects**: the changes that they make to the current state of the program/machine.
 Smart, disciplined programmers organize their procedural programs around the concept of abstract data types.

 The object-oriented paradigm expands the procedural paradigm by adding features that support a particular approach to implementing ADTs.
-An instance (or object) is a container for both the data and the procedures (or methods) that make up an ADT.
+An object is a container for both the data and the procedures (or methods) that make up an ADT.

 It's now time to look at a third paradigm.
 Functional programming ignores or even eliminates the machine-oriented concepts of sequential instructions, current state, and side effects.
 In its purest form, functional programming consists only of applying functions in the mathematical sense: given certain arguments, a function will always compute the same result.
 The inputs alone determine that result; there is no influence from any outside information or program state.